Recep Tayyip Erdoğan: United States

-Over time, Turkey began to look for ways to buy its own missile defense system and also to use that procurement to build up its own capacity to manufacture and sell an air and missile defense system.
-Turkey got serious about acquiring a missile defense system early in the first Obama administration when it opened a competition between the Raytheon Patriot PAC 2 system and systems from Europe, Russia, and even China.
+Over time, Turkey began to look for ways to buy its own missile defence system and also to use that procurement to build up its own capacity to manufacture and sell an air and missile defence system.
+Turkey got serious about acquiring a missile defence system early in the first Obama administration when it opened a competition between the Raytheon Patriot PAC 2 system and systems from Europe, Russia, and even China.

-Taking advantage of the new low in US-Turkish relations, Putin saw his chance to use an S-400 sale to Turkey, so in July 2017, he offered the air defense system to Turkey.
+Taking advantage of the new low in US-Turkish relations, Putin saw his chance to use an S-400 sale to Turkey, so in July 2017, he offered the air defence system to Turkey.
 In the months that followed, the United States warned Turkey that a S-400 purchase jeopardized Turkey's F-35 purchase.
-Integration of the Russian system into the NATO air defense net was also out of the question.
+Integration of the Russian system into the NATO air defence net was also out of the question.
 Administration officials, including Mark Esper, warned that Turkey had to choose between the S-400 and the F-35, that they could not have both.

 The S-400 deliveries to Turkey began on 12 July.
 On 16 July, Trump mentioned to reporters that withholding the F-35 from Turkey was unfair.
 Said the president, "So what happens is we have a situation where Turkey is very good with us, very good, and we are now telling Turkey that because you have really been forced to buy another missile system, we're not going to sell you the F-35 fighter jets".

 The U.S. Congress made clear on a bipartisan basis that it expected the president to sanction Turkey for buying Russian equipment.
 Out of the F-35, Turkey considered buying Russian fifth-generation jet fighter Su-57.

 On 1 August 2018, the U.S. Department of Treasury sanctioned two senior Turkish government ministers who were involved in the detention of American pastor Andrew Brunson.
-Erdoğan said that U.S. behavior would force Turkey to look for new friends and allies.
+Erdoğan said that U.S. behaviour would force Turkey to look for new friends and allies.
 The U.S.–Turkey tensions appeared to be the most serious diplomatic crisis between the NATO allies in years.